yogitadarade/8WeekSqlChallenge/CaseStudy 1-Danny's Dinner/README.md

 There were a total of 15 sales in the ``sales`` table.

-**2. Check Datatypes, default values, and if the columns can contains null records** This table was created with the script and we have access to ERD , but it is good practice to check the datatypes before move ahead which questions
+**2. Check Datatypes, default values, and if the columns can contains null records** This table was created with the script and we have access to ERD , but it is good practice to check the datatypes before we move ahead which questions
  ```sql
     SELECT
       table_name,